DaniBodor/MitoticScoring/UPDATES.md

 ## v1.21 - 28 May 2021 (PM)
 - Allows for skipping drawing a box for a certain stage by typing 'skip' in the wait window
+- Active observationlist is stored in FiJi.app folder, as are copies of previous defaults

 ## v1.20 - 28 May 2021 (AM)